Frequently Asked Questions

 A: It depends.
 TSC will evaluate each of these situations on an individual basis.
 Even if donation for transplant is not an option, it may be possible to donate for research purposes.

-Q: My eyesight was corrected by Laser or Lasix surgery.
+Q: My eyesight was corrected by laser or Lasik surgery.
 Can my corneas be donated?

 A: They most certainly could be valuable for research and teaching.
-For transplantation evaluation on an individual basis would be necessary.
+Evaluation on an individual basis would be necessary for transplantation.